AlbertoRodriguezSanz/SPI-Master-Transfer-Only-Test/spi-test-master-main/README.md

 ### SPI Master Device

 This device's firmware is programmed through Foundation Service libraries found in the Microchip Code Configurator (MCC), which generates all of the required functions for initialization and operation.
-Within the firmware there are 3 test variations for which different number of bytes and methods are implemented.
+Within the firmware there are 3 test variations for which different number of bytes and methods are tested.
+These are implemented in the `spi_master_example.c` file and called in the `main.c` file.

 ## Device configuration